-Whether going in to high school, starting college or entering the workplace, you may have noticed an increase in demand for you to "be more adult".
+Whether going in to high school, starting college or entering the workplace, or are entering middle age, you may have noticed an increase in demand for you to "be more adult".
 This is because as we mature, more is expected of us: to be organized, to plan ahead, stay on task, to meet deadlines, make decisions, control emotions and not act on impulses that aren't healthy.
 ADHD affects the exact part of the brain center that is in charge of all these skills.
 It's called Executive Functioning for a reason.
 This part of your brain is like your own CEO and it needs the right mix of neurotransmitters (dopamine and norepinephrine) to function.
-You can think of the ADHD brain as not having the optimum levels of what it needs to function at capacity.
+You can think of the ADHD brain as not sustaining optimum levels of what it needs to function at capacity.

-I used to be better getting stuff done, but now I feel scattered, forgetful, not motivated and overwhelmed.
+You used to be better getting stuff done, but now feel scattered, upset, forgetful, not motivated and overwhelmed.

-The role of hormones in the way ADHD is expressed is still being studied, but there is compelling research being done to see how drops in estrogen play an important role in increasing symptoms of ADHD.
+The role of hormones in the way ADHD is expressed is still being studied, but there is compelling research focused on how decreased estrogen plays a role in increasing symptoms of ADHD.

 But it is your responsibility.
 Let's build your self awareness and explore your values, goals, and beliefs to gain insight into your own identity and purpose.
 Learn how ADHD affects your brain and ways to thrive using your neurodiversity.